kylecorry31/Trail-Sense/guides/en-US/guide_tool_augmented_reality.txt

 If you tapped the "View in 3D" button on the Astronomy tool, you can use the guide to see where the sun or moon currently is and change the previewed date in the bottom panel.

+## Stars
+The 50 brightest stars are shown at night.
+If you bring a star into the reticle, you will see its name.

+You can turn off the stars by disabling Settings > Augmented Reality > "Show stars".

 ## Grid / compass
 A grid is displayed on the screen to help orient you.
 The grid is aligned with the cardinal directions and is spaced at 30 degrees.
 The grid line for north is highlighted in orange.
 The cardinal directions are displayed over the grid.